Q and A about the First Year in Engineering

-This page is intended to answer many of the questions that incoming B.S.E. students have before beginning their engineering studies at Princeton University.
-It also provides a chart of some of the most prominent interests in the School of Engineering and Applied Science (SEAS) and how they connect with the programs of study in the six engineering departments.
-If your question isn't yet answered below, you should contact Dean Peter Bogucki, associate dean for undergraduate affairs, at email@example.com or call him at 609-258-4554.
+This page is intended to answer many of the questions that admitted and incoming B.S.E. students have before beginning their engineering studies at Princeton University.
+If your question isn’t yet answered below, you should contact Dean Peter Bogucki, associate dean for undergraduate affairs, at BSEprogram@princeton.edu.

 I was admitted as an A.B. student and think I’m interested in engineering.
 What do I do?